MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-activity-threat-hunting.md

 :::image type="content" source="media/app-governance-secure-apps-app-hygiene-features/advanced-hunting-for-users.png" alt-text="Screenshot of an Advanced hunting page for users.":::

-## Step 4: Leverage advanced hunting capabilities
+## Step 4: Apply advanced hunting capabilities

 Use the **Advanced hunting** page to modify or adjust a KQL query to fetch results based on your specific requirements.
 You might choose to save the query for future users or share a link with others in your organization, or export the results to a CSV file.